Skip to main content

 • Database isolation: Each preview has its own PostgreSQL (or MySQL/MongoDB) instance

-• Supported frameworks: NestJS, Go, and Laravel with built-in templates; Python and Rust via repo-owned docker-compose.preview.yml
+• Supported frameworks: NestJS, Go, Laravel, Rust, and Python with built-in templates (or use repo-owned docker-compose.preview.yml for custom needs)

 • Infrastructure as Code: Terraform provisions the droplet; Ansible configures Docker, nginx, and the orchestrator

-• CLI: preview init, preview setup, preview status, preview destroy
+• CLI: preview init, preview setup, preview sync, preview status, preview destroy

 Next steps